-Your bra (including under-wired) can be worn as normal following the procedure to provide support to the breast.
+Your bra (including underwired) can be worn as normal following the procedure to provide support for the breast.

 If bleeding occurs after you go home and does not stop following 10 minutes of hard pressure, then you should contact your GP or NHS Direct (111, 24 hours a day, 7 days a week) for advice.
-In the unlikely event that the bleeding is severe then we suggest you go to your nearest Emergency Department (ED).
+In the unlikely event that bleeding is severe then we suggest you go to your nearest Emergency Department (ED).